kanglicheng/code-school/sql/readings/rails-5-updates.md

 Notice the `Home can't be blank` and the `Home must exist`.
 That's problematic when users see these errors.

-However, if we just leave out the `validate :home, presence: true`, then we get the correct, single error:
+However, if we remove the superfluous `validate :home, presence: true`:

 ```ruby
 class Cat < ApplicationRecord